-(B) The add button, which you can click to install a package directly into your project by entering a git URL or a local path.
+(B) The add button, which you can click to install a package directly into your project by entering a git URL, a local path, or a package name.

 (C) The Packages drop-down menu, which you can use to change what appears in the list (context).